DilshadNirmal/WebDesign/Notes/CSS.md

 As you're learning more and more about CSS properties, you'll see that most of these have numeric values.
 So what they have is a _number as a value_ and it have _units_.

-We have the units that pertain to the environment that we're working with, so we have **pixels, ems, rems, percentages** and so on.
+We have the units that pertain to the environment that we're working with, so we have **pixels, em's, rem's, percentage's** and so on.

 > demo : div_element